idm-oxford/climate-vbd-uncertainty-paper/README.md

 license: gpl-3.0
 ---

-Python code accompanying manuscript “Internal climate variability amplifies the need for vector-borne disease outbreak preparedness” by Hart *et al*.
+Python code and data accompanying manuscript “Internal climate variability amplifies the need for vector-borne disease outbreak preparedness” by Hart *et al*.

 Note that the author-developed `climepi` Python package